dkpoulsen/schools-overview/README.md

 # Danish Schools Map

-An interactive web application that displays Norwegian schools on a map with filtering capabilities.
+An interactive web application that displays Danish schools on a map with filtering capabilities.

 ## Features
 - Interactive map showing all schools in Denmark